Check out bidbear.io Amazon Advertising for Humans. Now in closed beta 🚀

 Throwing an error generates the “errorMessage” object key in the Lambda response, which we then configure API Gateway to look for below.
 It is possible to throw a 400 response without this by telling API gateway to look for another key in the response, but for the sake of having a reliable and reproducible method documented, we are throwing an error.

-Create Method Response
+Method Response Setup

 method response

-Navigate to Integration Response > Add Integration Response
+Navigate to Integration Response > Create Response

 integration response